polarfire-soc/icicle-kit-reference-design/Readme.md

 SD cards and eMMC cannot be used simultaneously as the MSS I/Os for the eMMC and SD cards are muxed together.
 The Icicle Kit features a de-mux connected to these MSS I/Os, the de-mux is controlled by 2 select signals, called SDIO_SEL_{0:1}, which are connected to the FPGA fabric.
 When the select signals are low the de-mux connects the MSS I/Os to the eMMC controller, when the select signals are high the de-mux connects the MSS I/Os to the SD card controller.

+The MSS configurator doesn't currently allow generating a configuration that supports the behavior described above.
+This behavior is achieved using overwrites in the HSS.
+To allow generation of designs using allowed configurations two scripts are provided: "ICICLE_KIT_eMMC.tcl" and "ICICLE_KIT_SD_CARD.tcl".
+These both generate the same FPGA fabric configuration and support the same arguments.
+They will generate XML for eMMC or SD cards but will not generate XML that supports both.
+The HSS can be used to work around the exclusive eMMC or SD card limitation.
+The eMMC and SD card scripts will be merged after a future Libero release provides support for the required features.

 <a name="emmc-sd-switching"></a>
 ### eMMC and SD card switching